 International Student Perspectives with Ella Wong

-At UVA, Ella was interested in the topic of development, and there was not a single subject that she was particularly interested in, so a multidisciplinary major was perfect.
-In retrospect, Ella expressed her big takeaway from GDS, "that you do not have to be working in a charity or NGO to be engaged in development issues.
-There is power in the consumers and/or working for a company that cares.
-From her experiences working as an orientation leader, Ella knew for sure that she wanted a job to interact with people and not just sitting in front of the computer all day.
+At UVA, Ella was interested in the topic of global development, and there was not a single subject that she was particularly interested in, so a multidisciplinary major was a perfect fit.
+In retrospect, Ella expressed her big takeaway from GDS was "that you do not have to be working in a charity or NGO to be engaged in development issues.
+There is power in the consumers and/or working for a company that cares."
+From her experiences working as an orientation leader, Ella knew for sure that she wanted a job where she could interact with people and not just sit in front of the computer all day.

-She then joined General Assembly, a New York-founded education startup, where she learned a lot about the diversity in tech.
-She was later recommended to join her current company, Swire Properties with their launch in a co-working space for tech start-ups.
+She then joined General Assembly, a New York-founded education startup, where she learned a lot about diversity in tech.
+She was later recommended to join her current company, Swire Properties, with their launch in a co-working space for tech start-ups.
 Now, Ella is involved in all facets of the business from helping startups make business connections, to selling and operating the physical space.
-“It is just like running your own business within a big corporate! “
+“It is just like running your own business within a big corporation!"

-She empathizes with international students about the difficult reasons to find a job in the U.S. The visa restriction in the U.S. has made a lot of companies not consider an international student’s job application.
-It has been also hard to find a job overseas that was willing to conduct remote interviews with a fresh grad.
+She empathizes with international students about the difficulties in finding a job in the U.S. The visa restriction in the U.S. has made a lot of companies not consider an international student’s job application.
+At times, when she was searching, she also found it difficult to find a company overseas that was willing to conduct remote interviews with a new graduate.
 Her biggest advice is not to worry too much about your first job.
 “More often than not, it’s simply to get some sort of work experience on your resume so employers know you are not completely inexperienced.
 I would say that for those who have a general interest in a topic or industry, try to get a job that might even be peripherally related to getting your foot in the door.
 For those who have no specific interests in mind (like myself), just go for it!
 Go far!”